minerva-ml/open-solution-data-science-bowl-2018/README.md

 * Training on random crops of size 256x256
 * Inference on full images padded to minimal size fitting to network (i.e. dimensions must be divisible by 64)
 * TTA (flips, rotations)

+Differences with topcoders solution:
+* No info about inference in the write up, maybe it was done using sliding window not on full images.
+* Larger batchsize.

 ## Loss function
 * 1st network: Cross Entropy with Dice (not on background)